DandyTush/openmw-snapshot-tool/README.md

 Note that these examples go from Windows to a Steam Deck, but you can create or activate snapshots on any platform.

-Making a snapshot on Windows
+### Making a snapshot on Windows
 ```
 python.exe ./openmw-snapshot-tool.py make --base-directory H:\mw-snapshots --snapshot-name Morrowind-20240712
 ```

-Activating the snapshot on your Steam Deck so that the default configuration now references the snapshot.
+### Running the snapshot on Steam Deck
+Let's say you made that snapshot on Windows and copied it over to your Steam Deck.
+You can make a new shell script like this on your Deck, name it something like `Morrowind-20240712.sh` and give it execute permissions with `chmod +x`.
+Add this script to Steam as a non-steam game, and use it to run OpenMW with this specific snapshot.
 ```
+#!/bin/bash
 python3 ./openmw-snapshot-tool.py activate --base-directory /home/deck/games/mw-snapshots --snapshot-name Morrowind-20240712
+/usr/bin/flatpack run --command=openmw-launcher org.openmw.OpenMW
 ```

+### Using portable install
-Activating the snapshot so that it can be referenced by a OpenMW portable install (the default configuration will not be modified)
+Activating the snapshot so that it can be referenced by a OpenMW portable install.
+This way, the default configuration will not be modified.
 This is what it would look like for a normal Linux install.
 Doing this with flatpack could get tricky because of entitlements and how arguments are passed.
 ```
 # Assuming snapshot has been copied to ~/games/mw-snapshots/Morrowind-20240712